Are you in a big hurry to lose weight? I have some weight to lose, but I don’t want to lose weight quickly – and neither should you. Here’s why.

 - It’s a lot of pressure!
 Especially if you’ve had a baby recently.
 This can backfire.
 I’ll talk about that more in a sec.

 - It’s not always physically healthy.
 Your weight is more than just fat.
 You could be lacking many essential nutrients and lowering your defenses and affecting many internal organs.
+The best weight loss diet out there just isn’t always healthy!

 - It’s quite misleading.
 What about water weight and muscle mass?
 Does it mean your overall health is improving?
 Maybe – or maybe not.